tejaswisaikumarp/genai_chatbot/README.md

 ## Configure EC2 as self-hosted runner
 - In GitHub, go to
-     Settings ---> Actions ---> Click on Runner ----> Create a 'self hosted runner' ---> Choose OS ---> Execute commands in your EC2 machine
+     Settings ---> Actions ---> Click on Runner ---> Choose OS ---> Execute commands in your EC2 machine

 ## Set-up GitHub secrets
     - PINECONE_API_KEY